arduino/docs-content/content/learn/09.edge-ai/04.eac4-practical-transition/content.md

 The platform offers several advantages for developers getting started with Edge AI:

 - **Visual interface:** The entire workflow, from data collection to deployment, is managed through an intuitive web interface.
-- **Arduino integration:** Arduino boards connect directly to the platform to collect data and download optimized models.
+- **Arduino integration**: Arduino boards connect directly to the platform to collect data and download optimized models.
 - **Automatic optimization:** The platform automatically quantizes and optimizes models for the selected hardware.
 - **Free tier:** The free plan is sufficient for educational projects and prototypes.